zhangwei983/deploy_icp_ledger/README.md

 ### Minting

 Minting is a transfer call from the minting account.
-You can run below command to mint from the minting account.
+You can run the below command to mint from the minting account.

 ```bash
 dfx ledger transfer --amount 100 --memo 12345 --fee 0 8494c01329531c06254ff45dad87db806ae6ed935ad6a504cdbc00a935db7b49 --identity minter